 About This Project

-On May 9th, we relaunched our list as a spreadsheet, expanded from a list of dozens to hundreds of entities.
-On July 7, we updated our list again, incorporating President Trump’s financial disclosure to the Office of Government Ethics on June 14th and media reports from around the world.
-On September 18, we split our list, breaking out and adding conflicts for President Trump and First Lady Melania Trump, and conflicts for Donald Trump Jr., Eric Trump, Ivanka Trump and Jared Kushner.
+Two months later, on July 7, 2017, the spreadsheet was updated again, incorporating President Trump’s financial disclosure on file with the Office of Government Ethics, as well as media reports from around the world.
+On September 18, 2017, the spreadsheet was split, breaking out and adding potential conflicts of interest for President Trump and First Lady Melania Trump, and potential conflicts for Donald Trump Jr., Eric Trump, Ivanka Trump and Jared Kushner.
 Data from the financial disclosures of Ivanka Trump and Jared Kushner were incorporated with this update.